Purdue-ECE-32300/lab_book/source/lab_01.md

 6. The voltage vector $\textbf{v}$ in {eq}`eq:vector_kvl_for_di_dt` is a
    2-dimensional vector.
-However the output of the {guilabel}`Sine-Wave` block is a scalar signal.
+However, the output of the {guilabel}`Sine-Wave` block is a scalar signal.
 To form a 2-dimensional voltage vector, a multiplexer or {guilabel}`mux` block is used as shown in {numref}`fig:simmdl`.
 This block converts the two scalar signals into one 2-dimensional signal.
 The summer